How to arrange a ceremony in West Lothian

 For further information, please call us on 01506 281897 or 01506 282916 or email us email@example.com

 - If you choose to have an office ceremony you will be required to pay an non refundable deposit of £55.00 which can be made either in person or by telephone.
-Office ceremonies can take place at Livingston Registration Office, Bathgate Registration Office or Howden Park Centre.
+Office ceremonies can take place at Livingston Registration Office.
 Images of the venues can be found in the 'Related Documents' section of this page.

-- If you choose to have a venue ceremony you will need to complete the Book a Registrar online form or print off and post/hand in this booking form [91kb] with a non refundable deposit of £100
+- If you choose to have a venue ceremony you will need to complete the Book a Registrar online form or print off and post/hand in this with a non refundable deposit of £100

-- Complimentary services can be discussed with registration staff. (hand fasting etc.)
+- Complimentary Enhancements can be included in your ceremony and discussed with registration staff. (hand fasting etc.)

 Religious or Belief Marriage